GamesCreed

 When it comes down to skills in Terra Memoria, some will have the ability to multi-target all characters in a team.
 Dots indicate these skills, a single dot representing a standard single strike, while skills with multi-targeting will have three dots present, indicating a full-party target.

-While being able to deal damage is fun and some spells hit harder than others, it is wise to keep track of what’s happening with enemies as well, as some may have the skills to heal themselves and their allies which can be a problem if not paying attention.
-The game is by no means hard and it’s quite the enjoyable cozy playing game with a sort of 90’s kind of feel to it.
+While being able to deal damage is fun and some spells hit harder than others, it is wise to keep track of what’s happening with enemies as well, as some may have the skills to heal themselves and their allies, which can be a problem if not paying attention.
+The game is by no means hard, and it’s quite an enjoyable, cozy playing game with a sort of 90s kind of feel to it.

-Once the tutorial for battle is over, the next objective would be to talk to the engineer named Hammah.
-During some interaction, the game allows the player to make choice-based responses to the NPCs which gives the game a more personal feel to it and its characters.
-Once the interactions are completed and a mini fetch quest is done, the player’s next objective will be the crafting aspect of the game, which would be the Barricades, placing them around to protect the village of Constance.
+Once the tutorial for battle is over, the next objective will be to talk to the engineer named Hammah.
+During some interaction, the game allows the player to make choice-based responses to the NPC, which gives the game a more personal feel to it and its characters.
+Once the interactions are completed and a mini fetch quest is done, the player’s next objective will be the crafting aspect of the game, which involves placing the Barricades, placing them around to protect the village of Constance.

 Terra Memoria, PC, Review, Screenshots, Gameplay, GamesCreed

-As mentioned before, the game sports a food-making mini-game, and the game houses a wide range of recipes, each meal being unique and visually appealing for a videogame.
-This aspect of the game kind of reminded me of an old PlayStation 2 game which was titled Odin Sphere, that game had up to 60 kinds of dishes in the later version Odin Sphere Leifthrasir.
+As mentioned before, the game sports a food-making mini-game, and the game houses a wide range of recipes, each meal being unique and visually appealing for a video game.
+This aspect of the game kind of reminded me of an old PlayStation 2 game, which was titled Odin Sphere.
+That game had up to 60 kinds of dishes in the later version, in Odin Sphere Leifthrasir.
 Terra Memoria has a unique way of filling a longing for a touch of the past while still keeping it modern and entertaining.

 Terra Memoria houses a great and visually pleasing combination of 3D backgrounds and 2D styles of sprites.
 The environments are beautiful and fun to explore with the investigation into the land.